jamesfbush/WebDeid/README.md

 # Introduction

 WebDeid is a lightweight and performant in-browser solution for deidentifying DICOM medical image files.
-It the project leverages Cornerstone.js, Typescript, React, and Node.js.
+The project leverages Cornerstone.js, Typescript, React, and Node.js.

 Preliminary instructions for running the application are included below, adapted from React documentation.